-There is a lot of sources on the Web trying to show step by step how to unlock the Excel document, but I couldn’t find any with a detailed explanation including these 2 situations, which this article is about.
+There are a lot of sources on the Web trying to show step-by-step how to unlock the Excel document, but I couldn’t find any with a detailed explanation including these 2 situations, which this article is about.
 Let’s get started then.

-First of all, I would like to show the MS Excel workbook essence.
-The Excel document, which we known contains a multitude of cells, located in the columns and rows.
+First of all, I would like to show the MS Excel workbook’s essence.
+The Excel document, which we know contains a multitude of cells, is located in columns and rows.
 Moreover, our workbook can be expanded by a various number of worksheets, between which we can smoothly migrate afterward.
-Probably you didn’t wonder before why the excel document looks like this and is it really one file, or do we have another feature behind it?
+Probably you didn’t wonder before why the excel document looks like this is it really one file, or do we have another feature behind it?
 All these things will be clarified as you continue to read this article.

-This is all, what I wanted to say within the Excel workbook and the VBA project protection.
+This is all, I wanted to say about the Excel workbook and the VBA project protection.
 If your password is unknown without any reason, then you must break it if some alterations within the workbook are needed.

 The essential software, which you will need for this purpose is the 7Zip program.
 It’s quite similar to WinZip or WinRar.
 This application allows us to open the zipped GIS files with i.e. .kmz extension, like here.
 In this event, we should do the right click on our Excel document, next select the 7Zip and “Open archive” option (Pic.
 5).